god233012yamil/ESP32-IoT-Projects/QUEUE_Producer_Consumer_Demo/README.md

 2. **Producer Task**:
    - Generates a new message every 1000 ms
-   - Increments sequence number
+   - Increments the sequence number
    - Captures current tick count
-   - Attempts to send message to queue with 50 ms timeout
+   - Attempts to send a message to the queue with a 50 ms timeout
    - Logs success or queue full condition

 3. **Consumer Task**:
-   - Waits for messages from the queue with 2000 ms timeout
+   - Waits for messages from the queue with a 2000 ms timeout
    - Processes received messages
    - Calculates message age (time spent in queue)
-   - Logs received data or timeout condition
+   - Logs received data or a timeout condition

 ### Task Priorities